Skip to content

 Consequently, the Excel file format allows certain freedoms since it is notably possible:

 • To change the order of the sheets within the file and the columns order within a sheet.
-Exception: in the General sheet, columns order cannot be changed.

 A warning will be displayed (see Output messages below) if a sheet has an unrecognized name (since it is not possible to know if the name was chosen by the user in order to introduce his own sheet or if this name was misspelled).